wendymunyasi/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## Project Description
-Learn is a superclass, baseclass or parentclass.
+Learn what is a superclass, baseclass or parentclass.
 What is a subclass.
 How to list all attributes and methods of a class or instance.
 When can an instance have new attributes.